christianalfoni/rask-ui/README.md

 // Task that returns a string, no parameters const myTask: Task<string>;

+// Task that accepts string parameters and returns a string const myTask: Task<string, string>;

-// Task that returns a User object, accepts a number parameter const myTask: Task<User, number>;
+// Task that accepts a number parameter and returns a User object const myTask: Task<number, User>;
 ```

 **Returns:** Task object with reactive state and methods: